Guidelines & Policies

 - Requests for permission to publish are considered on a case-by-case basis, and fees may be incurred for commercial publication at the discretion of the University Archivist.

-- Material from SCUA collections that is published must be credited as “Courtesy of Special Collections & University Archives at Taylor University.”
+- Material from ASC collections that is published must be credited as “Courtesy of Archives & Special Collections at Taylor University.”
 When possible, the designated collection and sub-collection of the material should be included, as well as the date the material was accessed.

 Donation & Gifts Policy

-The Special Collections & University Archives (SCUA) is grateful to accept donations and transfers that fall within its collection scope.
+The Archives & Special Collections (ASC) is grateful to accept donations and transfers that fall within its collection scope.
 Due to limited personnel and fiscal resources, all gifts are subject to review by the University Archivist and may be declined.
-If you have questions regarding a donation, please contact us.
+If you have questions regarding a donation, please contact the ASC.

 We do not accept gifts of: